sascommunities/sas-global-forum-2020/papers/4311-2020-Simpson/README.md

 ## Files

-1. AuxiliaryInfoPaper.pdf : PDF file of the paper.
-2. AuxiliaryInfoPresentation.pdf : PDF file of slides for the presentation.
+1. AuxiliaryInfoPresentation.pdf : PDF file of slides for the presentation.
-3. AuxiliaryInfo_sample.sas : All SAS code from the paper.
+2. AuxiliaryInfo_sample.sas : All SAS code from the paper.

 ## Additional information
 Find the full paper online with the [SAS Global Forum proceedings](https://www.sas.com/en_us/events/sas-global-forum/program/proceedings.html).